QuartzTechnologies/v8bridge/README.md

 One of my favorite parts in every README file!
 We've prepared an awesome "sample" directory that contains many samples that are quite straight-forward!

-- **hello_world.cpp**: The tradditional "Hello World" sample.
+- **hello_world.cpp**: The traditional "Hello World" sample.
 This sample demonstrates how to create a new ScriptingEngine, create a native function endpoint (for our "void hello()" function), exposing it to JS and then triggering it by evaluating some JS code.
 - **access_js_variables.cpp**: This sample demonstrates how to access some JS-declared variables from different types in C++ by using the base ScriptingEngine class, which invokes the **Conversion API**.
 - **functions.cpp**: This sample demonstrates in more details how to expose a C++ native function to JS.
 In this demo, we're binding functions that return void and native value (int).
-In addition, we're declaring 2 overloads (int mulitply(x) and int multiply(x, y)) that will be exposed to JS.
+In addition, we're declaring 2 overloads (int multiply(x) and int multiply(x, y)) that will be exposed to JS.
 - **functions_v8_args.cpp**: This sample demonstrates how to access the raw V8 function callback info with the binded function.
 - **functions_v8_return_handle.cpp**: This sample demonstrates how to return raw V8 handle (Handle<Value>, Handle<Array> etc.) from your binded functions.
 - **functions_callback.cpp**: This sample demonstrates how to interact with callbacks that was sended to C++ from JS or to JS from C++.